Chetanr/ModuleDependency/README.md

 ### Running the code

 Clone the project.

-To run the code using the terminal or the command line,
+To run the code, use the terminal in your IDE (Visual Studio Code is preferred) or the command line,

 1. navigate to TechTestModuleDependency->src directory